chenyuzhangBrown/QL_simulations_of_annular_pipe_flows/README.md

 # QL_simulations
-Codes for simulations of Quasi-linear approximation of pipe flows
+Codes for simulations of Quasi-linear approximation of annular pipe flows